Red Sox run out of fight, fall to Astros in ALCS Game 6

 The bullpen kept things close, but the offense never broke through.

 The best chance came in the seventh, when Boston put runners at the corners with one out, trailing 2-0.
-Pinch-hitter Travis Shaw struck out swinging, and on the same pitch, catcher Martín Maldonado nabbed Alex Verdugo trying to steal second.
+Pinch-hitter Travis Shaw struck out swinging, dropping Boston to 1 for 19 with runners in scoring position for the series.
+On the same pitch, catcher Martín Maldonado nabbed Alex Verdugo trying to steal second.

 Verdugo’s lead off first was too short, and his jump so-so.
-It still took a perfect throw from Maldonado to get him, but World Series contenders tend to make those plays.
+An unforced error that took the sails out of Boston’s last best chance to stretch its season.

+“I just bet on my players,” Cora said, noting that Maldonado delivered the ball to second in 1.4 seconds, below his average of around 1.9. “it just mattered that their catcher just came out shooting and he made a perfect throw.”

 Boston went down in order in the eighth, and Houston’s Kyle Tucker hit a three-run homer in the bottom half.